stolostron/rhacm-docs/security/create_ns_policy.md

 ### Creating a namespace policy from the console

+As you create a namespace policy from the console, a YAML file is also created in the YAML editor.
 Complete the following steps to create a namespace policy from the console:

 1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.
 2. From the navigation menu, click **Governance and risk**.